seatsio/seatsio-php/README.md

 ### Changing object status

 Changes the object status to a custom status of your choice.
+If you need more statuses than just booked and free, you can use this to change the status of a seat, table or booth to your own custom status.

 [https://www.seats.io/docs/api-v2#core-resources-objects-change-object-status](https://www.seats.io/docs/api-v2#core-resources-objects-change-object-status)